-There’s no right or wrong way to deal with an alcoholic significant other, but understanding the warning signs and when to seek help may help you make a more informed decision regarding your future together.
+If you have been living with a partner with an alcohol addiction, you may be wondering when it’s time to leave an alcoholic.
+There’s no right or wrong way to deal with an alcoholic significant other, but understanding the warning signs of alcohol abuse and when to seek help may allow you to make a more informed decision regarding your future together.

 It’s hard to be objective when determining whether or not your significant other has a problem with abusing alcohol.
-Also, it’s not always easy to know how much is too much when there’s a culture of drinking among young people.
+Also, it’s not always easy to know how much is too much within a culture of social drinking.

 Although it’s not always clear-cut, here are some of the most common warning signs of alcoholism: